 Years before fruiting:

-cross section.
-Dark yellow, translucent, juicy flesh with 0-12 edible seeds.
+edible.
+Dark yellow, translucent, juicy flesh with 0-12 flat, thin, edible seeds.
 The flavor

-varies from very sour (high oxalic acid) to mildly sweet.
+varies from very sour (high oxalic acid) to slightly sweet.

 Months for fruit to ripen:

 2-3.
-Ripe when fully colored and ribs are beginning to turn brown.
+The fruit are ripe when fully colored and rib edges are beginning to turn brown.